-Basin and Range is a micro-production winery, sourcing all of our fruit from a single vineyard- our 9 acre site in Minden, Nevada.
+Basin and Range is a micro-production winery, sourcing all of our fruit from a single vineyard- our 9.3 acre site in Minden, Nevada.
 This is the highest elevation commercial vineyard in the U.S. Here, we use sustainable farming to cultivate our French-American hybrid grape varietals that are uniquely suited for this site.
-Our well-drained granite soils, arid climate, and abundant sunshine combine to produce small lots of rustic unfiltered wines of unrivaled quality in these varietals.
-This all happens entirely in Northern Nevada.
+Our well-drained granite soils, arid climate, and abundant sunshine form the perfect terroir for us to produce these small lots of rustic unfiltered wines that are truly unrivaled quality in these funky varietals.
+And this all happens entirely in Northern Nevada!

 Many elements that make a place fit for producing great wine grapes were present here, but the state law was preventing it from coming to fruition.
-Due to the powerful lobby of the alcohol distributors in the state, it was illegal to have a winery in Washoe or Clark counties.
+Due to the powerful lobbying presence of the alcohol distributors in the State, it was illegal to have a winery in Washoe or Clark counties.
 That changed in November 2015 with the passage of Assembly Bill 4- the windfall Basin and Range had been waiting for!

-Later that winter the vineyard was acquired- a gently sloping site with decomposed granite soils located on Buffalo Creek Ranch.
-It sits smack dab on the faulted boundary between the Sierra Nevada, the granite backbone of the continent, and the Basin and Range, a landscape characterized by north-south mountain ranges, active tectonics, and mostly internal drainage of its rivers.
+After that, it was time to get down to business.
+First and foremost, the vineyard.
+We cultivate our grapes on a gently sloping site with decomposed granite soils located on Buffalo Creek Ranch.
+It sits smack dab on the faulted boundary between the Sierra Nevada, the granite backbone of the continent, and the Basin and Range, a landscape characterized by north-south mountain ranges, active extensional tectonics, and mostly internal drainage of its rivers.
 At the intersection of these two geologic provinces our 9.3 acres of grape vines has company among Willows, Jeffrey Pine, Aspen and an orchard of peaches, apples, pears, walnuts and almonds.
 A system of hand-stacked rock walls keeps out critters like deer and bears.
-Sitting near the base of Jobs Peak outside South Lake Tahoe, the vineyard has a mean elevation of 5049’!
+Sitting near the base of Jobs Peak outside South Lake Tahoe, the vineyard has an elevation of 5240’!

 Our unique French-American hybrid grape varietals are well suited for this area.
 Abundant sunshine allows us to achieve levels of ripeness better than anywhere else in the country where these hybrids are being grown.
-Additionally, the arid climate prevents mold, rot and fungus that is a problem in California, France and most of the world’s major wine regions where they have to use chemicals and fungicides for prevention.
+Additionally, the arid climate prevents mold, rot and fungus that is a problem in California, France and most of the world’s major wine regions where they have to use chemicals for prevention.
 And while we won’t seek organic accreditation, our fruit is organic as it gets.
-We prune the vines to produce low yielding crops of dense fruit and in the fall we trim back to canopy a bit to expose the fruit to more sunshine.
-That’s it.
+We prune the vines to produce low yielding crops.
+As harvest approaches in the fall we trim back to canopy to expose the fruit to more sunshine, cut the water back and let the grapes accumulate polyphenols and esters that result in dense flavor-packed fruit primed to make award-winning wines.
+Our farming practices are as simple as that.
 This is low intervention farming where we let the fruit be the fruit.